 Class Night and Awards Ceremony

-In total, 308 students received academic, athletic, and art awards amounting to over $377,826 from funds stewarded by the NFA Foundation, Inc., and generously provided by Norwich Free Academy's alumni and friends.
-This figure does not include any governmental, corporate, or institutional financial aid or scholarships students receive separate from those provided by the NFA Foundation, Inc. The Foundation exists to advance the educational opportunities available at Norwich Free Academy, including the oversight and stewardship of the many scholarship funds that benefit the Academy's students.
+In total, the NFA Foundation presented $408,088 in 410 academic, athletic and art scholarships and awards to 297 recipients.
+This figure does not include any governmental, corporate, or institutional financial aid or scholarships students receive separate from those provided by the NFA Foundation, Inc., and generously provided by Norwich Free Academy's alumni and friends.
+The Foundation exists to advance the educational opportunities available at Norwich Free Academy, including the oversight and stewardship of the many scholarship funds that benefit the Academy's students.

 It is traditional for the Senior Class President to give the “Passage Speech” on Class Night.